Technetium-99m: Radiation side-effects

 Diagnostic treatment involving technetium-99m will result in radiation exposure to technicians, patients, and passers-by.
 Typical quantities of technetium administered for immunoscintigraphy tests, such as SPECT tests, range from 400 to 1100 MBq (millicurie or mCi; and Mega-Becquerel or MBq) for adults.
 These doses result in radiation exposures to the patient around 10 mSv (1000 mrem), the equivalent of about 500 chest X-ray exposures.
 This level of radiation exposure is estimated by the linear no-threshold model to carry a 1 in 1000 lifetime risk of developing a solid cancer or leukemia in the patient.
 The risk is higher in younger patients, and lower in older ones.
 Unlike a chest x-ray, the radiation source is inside the patient and will be carried around for a few days, exposing others to second-hand radiation.
 A spouse who stays constantly by the side of the patient through this time might receive one thousandth of patient's radiation dose this way.

 The short half-life of the isotope allows for scanning procedures that collect data rapidly.
 The isotope is also of a very low energy level for a gamma emitter.
 Its ~140 keV of energy make it safer for use because of the substantially reduced ionization compared with other gamma emitters.
 The energy of gammas from 99mTc is about the same as the radiation from a commercial diagnostic X-ray machine, although the number of gammas emitted results in radiation doses more comparable to X-ray studies like computed tomography.

-Technetium-99m has several features that make it safer than other possible isotopes.
+Technetium-99m has features that make it safer than other isotopes.
 Its gamma decay mode can be easily detected by a camera, allowing the use of smaller quantities.
 And because technetium-99m has a short half-life, its quick decay into the far less radioactive technetium-99 results in relatively low total radiation dose to the patient per unit of initial activity after administration, as compared with other radioisotopes.
 In the form administered in these medical tests (usually pertechnetate), technetium-99m and technetium-99 are eliminated from the body within a few days.